cryptomonkey2020/Hackmoney2021/README.md

 ### Run the Dapp

-* In ther terminal, run the following
+* In the terminal, run the following

 ```bash